mirlca/mirlca-website/concerts/index.md

 **Monday, 17 May 2021.
 PACE (De Montfort University).
 Organised by MTI^2 (De Montfort University) in collaboration with l'ull cec**.

-This concert was pre-recorded due to COVID restrictions and will be premiered online during October 2021.
+This concert was pre-recorded due to COVID restrictions and will be premiered online on the 15th of October 2021.

 <figure>
 <img src="../../img/concert-recording-1-take-bw-inv.jpg" width="100%" class="responsive" />